justinyzy/Python_final_project2024/README.md

 3. using `pip install requirements` in your terminal (you need to change requirements into those packages mention above)
 4. Start the shiny app. `shiny run --reload --launch-browser app.py`

+5. If you open the folder in your VSCode, you can run by clicking the start button.
+(Final Update in 2024/06/01)

 ### Sample App UI
 ![image](https://github.com/justinyzy/Python_final_project2024/blob/main/App_Sample.png)